 I have two male English Cocker spaniels that are both working bred dogs, both are fully grown.

-My eldest dog, aged six, weighs 20Kg and is similar in size, stature and appearance to a small English Springer spaniel.
+My eldest dog, aged eight, weighs 20Kg and is similar in size, stature and appearance to a small English Springer spaniel.

 I have seen working English Cocker spaniels in a variety of sizes and, from my dogs, I would say that they are on the fringes of normal working Cocker spaniel sizes.